Pathfinder (periodicals): Pathfinder Adventures

 Pathfinder Adventures are stand-alone adventure modules.
 Each module is a 64-page softcover (originally 32 pages) containing a single adventure and one or more new monsters.
 Each module also includes ready-to-play characters of the appropriate level for the adventure.

 Pathfinder Adventures were originally called GameMastery Modules.
 The name was changed to Pathfinder Modules in June 2008 to bring it in line with the rest of the Pathfinder line.
 It took its current name with the launch of the second edition of the rules.
 Pathfinder Adventures is a quarterly publication.

 Pathfinder Lost Omens

 Pathfinder Lost Omens products, originally known as Pathfinder Chronicles then as the Pathfinder Campaign Setting line, are additional materials designed to explore the fictional world of Golarion during the "Age of Lost Omens", the setting of the Adventure Path and Module lines.
-The world has civilizations and nations inspired by those of Earth's real history and expands beyond the fictional tropes and literary references related to western civilization found in the works of mid-20th century authors like Tolkien or Lewis, adding elements from African mythology, Asian mythology or Middle East medieval fiction.
+The world has civilizations and nations inspired by those of Earth's real history and expands beyond the fictional tropes and literary references related to western civilization found in the works of mid-20th century authors like J. R. R. Tolkien or C. S. Lewis, adding elements from African mythology, Asian mythology or Middle East medieval fiction.
 Originally consisting of 64-page softcovers published bimonthly with occasional hardcover releases, with the transition to the second edition of the Pathfinder RPG, the line took its current name and moved to a publishing schedule of larger, less frequent hardcover books.